annetjohn/Java-Database-Application/READMEpart2.md

 # database assignment Project - part 2
 JDBC JAVA application - PaperReviewDatabase

-# initalization
+# Steps to get connected with JDBC and to execute SQL queries:

-Step 1: get a connection to database
+Step 1: get a connection to database,
-Step 2: Create a statement
+Step 2: Create a statement,
-Step 3: Execute SQL query
+Step 3: Execute SQL query,
 Step 4: Process the result set

 # queries executed: